“For damned fighting and drinking, I’ll match you against the world!”

 The 23rd continued for some time to clear the ridge of Virginia militia.
 The reason they did not rally as a single unit may have been the fact their commander, Captain Peter, had been shot in the leg early on and taken from the field.
 Cornwallis had taken the field alongside the 23rd, having called up the Guard reserve that became intermingled with the 23rd.
 Officers tried to organize this sector while further to the left, Lt.
 Col. Webster kept the 33rd and Hessian Jaegers together as they came forward.
 It was about an hour since the battle started that Webster’s men emerged from the woods in front of the Maryland and Delaware Continentals with their artillery.
 So too, many of the militia who had retreated before the British advance had joined the Continental line.
 As British soldiers fell left and right, Webster was hit and went down.
 With the 33rd continuing the attack in front, the 2nd Brigade of Guards were able to push back the left line of Continentals, threatening their flank.
 This was a crisis moment for the Americans.
 It is at that moment that Washington’s dragoons hit the 2nd Guard ferociously, killing and running down nearly every man in the regiment as they wheeled back and forth.
 The remnants of the Guard raced back down the hill.

 As Washington raced his troops after the fleeing British, Cornwallis ordered his artillery to fire upon the melee.
 British grape shot down both Washington’s troops and their own men, but the American cavalry charge was stopped.
-This allowed Cornwallis to rally the 23rd and the remnants of the 2nd Guard, and the 71st Battalion for the last and final assault on Greene’s Continentals.
+This allowed Cornwallis to rally the 23rd and the remnants of the 2nd Guard, along with the 71st Battalion for the last and final assault on Greene’s Continentals.
 With this last Herculean effort, the British marched up the hill into the guns of the Americans who slowly drew back in an organized retreat.
 Once the rise before the Courthouse was obtained, the 23rd was ordered to pursue the Americans.
 They did so for two miles, capturing two more cannon before called off.

 The battle was over.
 Cornwallis could claim a victory, but at what price.
 One quarter of his troops had been killed, wounded, or taken prisoner.
 Lt.
 Col. Webster, the pride of the 33rd, died two days later from his wounds.
 That night it rained incessantly and by the next day, fifty more British had died from their wounds.
 Greene’s army was intact and remained a threat.
 And Cornwallis was no options left.
 Head south to Charleston to call off the campaign, or head north into Virginia where he could obtain supplies and reinforcements from British troops campaigning in Virginia.
 After a brief spell at Wilmington, on the North Carolina coast, he chose the latter, which ultimately led his army to Yorktown.